 How Did It Come About?

 Spiritual Workout exists because I am a man obsessed with using higher consciousness to solve problems.
-Because it absolutely works.
-Every single time.
-I got here, it seems, after first earning a Masters degree in Marriage, Family, and Child Counseling after which came a license as a psychotherapist (M.F.T.) in the great state of California.
+That's because it works every single time.
+I got here, it seems, after first earning a Master's degree in Marriage, Family, and Child Counseling, after which came a license as a psychotherapist (M.F.T.) in the great state of California.
 A regular path.

-But while I was in that multi-year extravaganza of a process, I was also asking all those questions we seekers ask about who I was, what life was about, and what the hell it was I was supposed to be doing with mine.
+Yet while I was in that multi-year extravaganza of a process, I was also asking all those questions we seekers ask about who I was, what life was about, and what the hell it was I was supposed to be doing with mine.
 I started reading a number of New Age, self-help, and personal development books, going to workshops and seminars, listening to audio lectures and before long it seemed clear that they were all pretty much saying the same things.
-I then reduced what they were saying to a collection I call The Concepts.
+To me, it all boiled down to a collection of The Concepts.

 So I went about the business of integrating these ancient teachings into my own personal experience and began seeing deep and meaningful changes taking hold in my life.
-So I began to bring the concepts into my work with clients until I re-made my entire psychotherapy practice into a practice of those 15 ideas.
-Over time, I gave up my license to practice psychotherapy (voluntarily, mind you) for several reasons, not the least of which I wasn't practicing psychotherapy anymore.
-Then Spiritual Workout was born.
+I then began to bring the concepts into my work with clients until I re-made my entire psychotherapy practice into a practice of these 15 ideas.
+Over time, I voluntarily gave up my license to practice psychotherapy for several reasons, not the least of which I wasn't practicing psychotherapy anymore.
+And then, Spiritual Workout was born.

 Why I Do What I Do

 Mostly, however, I do this work for an incredibly selfish reason: I want to live in a world that works for everyone.
-As it happens, we know how to create that.
-In this manner, my "clients" are actually recruits.
+And it is blatantly clear and obvious that we know exactly how to make that happen.
+In this manner, my clients are actually recruits.